All songs by John Walradt except where noted.

 - An energetic, catchy song about a young woman who runs away.

-- I had this tune that sounded like Graham Nash would write.
+- I had a tune that sounded like something Graham Nash would write, so I wrote some philosophical words to it.

-- You'll be the Hole in my Doughnut if You Leave By John and Lora Walradt
+- You're the Hole in my Doughnut if You Leave By John and Lora Walradt #5 Folk-Alt

 - It started with a fortune cookie.
 Then it turned out like this.